RoseRahimi/Computational-Geometry/README.md

 Sorted Points by Polar Angle and Distance
 ![Sorted Points by Polar Angle and Distance](https://github.com/RoseRahimi/Computational-Geometry/blob/main/sortPolarAng.png)

+Is point in triangle

+Center and radius ofthe circumcircle of the triangle

 Convex Hull Construction – compute and display convex hulls of a set of points.
 ![Alt text](/Users/fatimarahimi/Desktop/Computational-Geometry/convexHullPlot.png)